 In fact I plan to present these to him when he gets back home today.
 Let’s see if it passes the test.
 I’ll keep you guys posted!

-An easy foolproof recipe for roasted chickpeas flavored with Indian Masala.
+An easy foolproof recipe for Crunchy Roasted Chickpeas flavored with Indian Masala.
 This recipe is sure shot way to get super crunchy chickpeas or chanas.

 - 4 tablespoons Olive Oil